bowman2001/perplexdoc/content/doc/basic/linebreak/index.md

 ### The GitHub Way

 To format line-breaks like GitHub, we need to set `hardWraps` to `true`, as in the [configuration for this project][hw].
-The syntax becomes intuitive:
+Now, the syntax becomes intuitive:

 Hard line breaks
 : break lines hard.